 According to Carbino, that may be your partner's way of negotiating their anxieties around the topic.
 "A partner who is accepting of a behavior will not make a comment or negatively express themselves indirectly," she says.

-5. You Only Feel Connected During Sex
+5. You Only Feel Connected When You're Getting Physically Intimate

 "Whether your partner accepts you or tolerates you is a question of how into you and the relationship they truly are," Sameera Sullivan, professional relationship coach and CEO of Lasting Connections tells Bustle.
 Sullivan suggests asking yourself whether they've made it clear that this relationship matters to them or if they're there because they're too lazy to move on?